-Primary human keratinocytes were cultured as previously described (34).
-In brief, surgically discarded foreskin samples, obtained from Duke Children's Hospital in accordance to institutionally approved IRB protocol, were incubated with Dispase (Gibco, 4U/ml) for 12-16 hours at 4°C, followed by 0.05% Trypsin (Gibco) for 10-20 min at 37°C. Cells were grown and passaged in keratinocyte serum-free media (Invitrogen) at 37 °C with 5% CO2 and used at passage 2-3.
+(Gibco, 4 units/ml) for 12-16 h at 4 °C followed by 0.05% trypsin (Gibco) for 10-20 min at 37 °C. Cells were grown and passaged in keratinocyte serum-free media (Invitrogen) at 37 °C with 5% CO2 and used at passage 2-3.

-Ca^{++} imaging of primary epidermal keratinocytes in response to chemicals was conducted after loading with $2\mu M$ fura2-AM (Invitrogen) for 30min, following a ratiometric Ca^{++} -imaging protocol with 340/380 nm blue light for dual excitation.
-Ratios of emissions were acquired at 0.5 Hz. $\Delta R/R_0$ was determined as the fraction of the increase of a given ratio over baseline ratio, divided by baseline ratio.
+Ca^{2+} imaging of primary epidermal keratinocytes in response to chemicals was conducted after loading with 2 μ M fura2-AM (Invitrogen) for 30 min after a ratiometric Ca^{2+} imaging protocol with 340/380-nm blue light for dual excitation.
+Ratios of emissions were acquired at 0.5 Hz. $\Delta R/R_0$ was determined as the fraction of the increase of a given ratio over baseline ratio divided by baseline ratio.

-To investigate the effects of the specific TRPV4 inhibitors GSK205 or GSK219 on pruritogen-induced Ca++ influx and p-ERK expression, cells were incubated with GSK205 or GSK219 15 min before stimulation.
+To investigate the effects of the specific TRPV4 inhibitors GSK205 or GSK219 on pruritogen-induced Ca^{2+} influx and pERK expression, cells were incubated with GSK205 or GSK219 for 15 min before stimulation.
 Control cells received the same volume of vehicle.

-Western Blot-Routine procedures were followed (10,25,26,35).
-Briefly, cultured keratinocytes and dissected dorsal skin (0.5cmx0.5cm, the area where received the treatment) were protein-extracted in radioimmunoprecipitation assay (RIPA, Sigma) buffer, and electroblotted to nitrocellulose membranes after gel separation of proteins in a 4-15% polyacrylamide gel (Biorad).
-Membranes were blocked with 5% BSA (Sigma) in TBST, pERK and ERK were specifically detected with primary antibodies (rabbit anti-pERK(Cat#: 9101) and anti-ERK (Cat#: 4695), both at 1:2000; Cell Signaling Technology), secondary antibody (anti-rabbit peroxidaseconjugated, 1:5000; Jackson ImmunoResearch) chemoluminescence substrate (ECL-Advance, GE.
-Healthcare).
-Abundance was quantified using ImagePro Plus software.
-B-actin, as a control, was detected with a mouse monoclonal anti-β-actin antibody (1:4000; Cat#: sc-47778, Santa Cruz) or a rabbit polyclonal anti-β-actin antibody (1:4000; Cat#: A5316, Sigma).
-Immunoblot band intensity was quantitated using the software Image J (NIH).
+Western Blot-Routine procedures were followed (10, 25, 26, 35).
+Briefly, cultured keratinocytes and dissected dorsal skin (0.5 \times 0.5 cm, the area that received the treatment) were protein-extracted in radioimmunoprecipitation assay (RIPA, Sigma) buffer and electroblotted to nitrocellulose membranes after gel separation of proteins in a 4-15% polyacrylamide gel (Bio-Rad).
+Membranes were blocked with 5% BSA (Sigma) in TBST, and pERK and ERK were specifically detected with primary antibodies (rabbit anti-pERK (catalog #9101) and anti-

+ERK (catalog #4695), both at 1:2000; Cell Signaling Technology), secondary antibody (anti-rabbit peroxidase-conjugated, 1:5000; Jackson ImmunoResearch), and chemiluminescence substrate (ECL-Advance, GE Healthcare).
+Abundance was quantified using ImagePro Plus software. β -Actin, as a control, was detected with a mouse monoclonal anti- β -actin antibody (1:4000; catalog #sc-47778, Santa Cruz) or a rabbit polyclonal anti- β -actin antibody (1:4000; catalog #A5316, Sigma).
+Immunoblot band intensity was quantitated using the software Image J (National Institutes of Health).

-Statistical Analysis-All data are expressed as mean \pm SEM.
-Two-tail t-tests or one-way ANOVA followed by Tukey post-hoc test were used for group comparison.
-P<0.05 indicated statistically significant differences.
+Statistical Analysis-All data are expressed as the mean \pm S.E.
+Two-tailed t tests or one-way analysis of variance followed by Tukey's post hoc test were used for group comparisons. p < 0.05 indicated statistically significant differences.